xbeat/Machine-Learning/README.md

 Introduction to Noncommutative Rings

 Noncommutative rings are algebraic structures where multiplication is not commutative.
 This course explores their properties, operations, and applications in various fields of mathematics and computer science.

+## Understanding RAG vs. Agentic RAG with Python

+Understanding RAG: Retrieval-Augmented Generation

+Retrieval-Augmented Generation (RAG) is a powerful technique that combines the strengths of large language models with external knowledge retrieval.
+It enhances the model's ability to generate accurate and contextually relevant responses by retrieving information from a knowledge base.

 ## Boundary Integrated Neural Networks vs Physics Informed Neural Networks